Smile factsheet

 Smile mission facts

-Smile will gather up to 40 hours per orbit of continuous observations in soft X-rays and extreme ultraviolet wavelengths, including simultaneous images and videos.
+Smile will gather up to 40 hours per orbit of continuous observations in soft X-rays and ultraviolet wavelengths, including simultaneous images and videos.

 When the four 380-litre fuel tanks are full, the total weight of the platform-payload stack will be around 2300 kg.